LucySVenutiWinter/Deep-Q-Network/readme.md

 # About

-This repository implements a deep Q network inspired by the one developed by Mnih et al. (2016).
+This repository implements a deep Q network inspired by the one developed by Mnih et al. (2015).
 I have always found the idea of machines learning to play games interesting, so this project was a natural choice.
 Rather than play Atari games, like in the original paper, I decided to make a network learn a somewhat more visually complex game, Doom.

 ## Prerequisites

+This code relies on [openai gym](https://www.gymlibrary.ml/) and [ViZDOOM](http://vizdoom.cs.put.edu.pl/), both of which can be installed via pip.

 ## Scenario